sledgehammer/core/Readme.md

-SledgeHammer Core
+Sledgehammer Core
 ------------------

-Core fasilitates the base and intialisation of the SledgeHammer Framework.
+Core fasilitates the base and intialisation of the Sledgehammer Framework.

 Scope
 ------